This blog may contain affiliate links. Read our disclosure policy for more info.

 For more fun, the Skytrek Adventure Park is located right next door.
 It has zip lines, a treetop obstacle course, climbing walls, and jungle gyms for the little ones.
 Both of these parks are open seasonally from May until October.

 Revelstoke is a small town between the Selkirk and Monashee mountains and is located on the Trans Canada Highway on the drive from Vancouver to Golden.
 It’s a nice spot all year, but Revelstoke in the winter truly transforms into a winter paradise.
-The town holds the record for the most snowfall in Canada in a single winter with 80 feet of snow!
+The town holds the record for the most snowfall in Canada in a single winter with 80 feet (24 meters) of snow!

 The Revelstoke Mountain Resort is a must-visit and is literally right in town, so it’s easy to get to.
 The skiing is fantastic and the ski hills aren’t too busy when compared to other hills in Canada.